 There is a saying that if you want to achieve victory over an opponent you need to know your enemy.
 In this day and age, an enemy that many people have to face down at some juncture in their lives comes in the form of a rat infestation in their homes or businesses.
 In many ways, in order to have success in eradicating a rat infestation from your home or business and keeping yourself safe in the process, you need to know your enemy.
 This includes coming to an understanding of some of the essential elements of rat behavior.

 As a rat population grows, a hierarchy develops.
-Stronger rats become the dominate figures in a rat colony with the weaker ones playing a subordinate role.
+Stronger rats become the dominant figures in a rat colony with the weaker ones playing a subordinate role.

 As a community grows larger, male rats will no longer protect burrows occupied by females like they usually do in smaller colonies.
 When a female rat is in heat, multiple males will mate with her.
 The order of mating is based on the dominance of the involved males.